CloudComputingCourse/grpc-examples/go/README.md

 ## Overview

 This is a template project for the gRPC and Protocol Buffers hands-on task in gRPC primer.
-It uses standard gRPC Java libraries and
+It uses standard gRPC Go libraries and
-`com.google.protobuf` gradle plugin for Protocol Buffers code generation.
-See also: [gRPC Java Quick Start](https://grpc.io/docs/languages/java/quickstart/)
+`protoc` plugin for Protocol Buffers code generation.
+See also: [gRPC Go Quick Start](https://grpc.io/docs/languages/go/quickstart/).

 ## Prerequisites
 - GoLang (1.21)